ctsung/fxos-addon-battery-life-warning/README.md

-# Back to the Future
+# Back to the Cable
-A Firefox OS add-on that helps users go back/forward a page by swiping left/right.
+A Firefox OS add-on that would warn users when the battery life is lower than the preset bar.